 This table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
-The investment advisory agreement between DoubleLine ETF Trust (the "Trust") and DoubleLine ETF Adviser LP (the "Adviser"), the Fund's adviser (the "Investment Advisory Agreement") provides that the Adviser will pay all operating expenses of the Fund, except the management fees, interest expenses, dividends and other expenses on securities sold short, taxes, expenses incurred with respect to the acquisition and disposition of portfolio securities and the execution of portfolio transactions, including brokerage commissions, acquired fund fees and expenses, accrued deferred tax liabilities, distribution fees or expenses, and any extraordinary expenses (such as litigation).
+The investment advisory agreement between DoubleLine ETF Trust and DoubleLine ETF Adviser LP (the "Adviser"), the Fund's adviser provides that the Adviser will pay all operating expenses of the Fund, except the management fees, interest expenses, dividends and other expenses on securities sold short, taxes, expenses incurred with respect to the acquisition and disposition of portfolio securities and the execution of portfolio transactions, including brokerage commissions, acquired fund fees and expenses, accrued deferred tax liabilities, distribution fees or expenses, and any extraordinary expenses (such as litigation).
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the fee table or example below.

-Shareholder Fees (fees paid directly from \ your investment -------------------- ----------- ---------- -------- ----------------- --
+Shareholder Fees (fees paid directly fro om your investment) ------------------------- ------------ -------------- -------------------- ---